On subgroups in division rings of type $2$: The radicality of subgroups

 \section{The radicality of subgroups}

-In this section we study subgroups of $D^*$, that are radical over some subring of $D$.
+In this section we study subgroups of $D^*$ which are radical over some subring of $D$.
 To prove the next theorem we need the following useful property of division rings of type $2$.